Yoast/duplicate-post/readme.txt

 = The plugin doesn't work, why? =

-First, check your version of WordPress: the plugin is not supposed to work anymore on old version.
+First, check your version of WordPress: the plugin is not supposed to work anymore on old versions.

 Then try to deactivate and re-activate it, some user have reported that this fixes the problem.

 If not, maybe there is some kind of conflict with other plugins: feel free to write me and we'll try to discover a solution (it will be *really* helpful if you try to deactivate all your other plugins one by one to see which one conflicts with mine...
 But do it only if you know what you're doing, I will not be responsible of any problem you may experience).

 = Can you add it to the bulk actions in the post/page list? =